exalted/mdwiki-seed/README.md

 The easiest way to serve up static sites on a Mac is to use [Anvil](http://anvilformac.com).
 Go ahead and download it from their website, install and add a site using the status bar icon: simply select the folder where your wiki is located on your Mac.

+If you don't want to donwload any apps, you can use the Terminal on your Mac and pythong.
+To do this, go to your site folder in the Terminal app and type `python -m SimpleHTTPServer 8000`.
+This will start running a local server which you can navigate to by typing the URL localhost:8000 in any web browser.

 Windows
 -------